Storage and PCI Express - A Natural Combination

 - Enable failover, redundancy, and mirroring of storage systems

 There is a revolution going on in the storage market today, and given its strong penetration into current storage platforms, PCIe is well positioned to expand its role.
-With processors increasing in performance and capability, the storage subsystems were becoming a bottleneck due to the latency associated with hard-disc (HDD) storage media.
-Flash memory offered the promise of creating a persistent memory capability with much higher performance, and the storage category of Solid State Discs (SSD) was born.
-Although rapidly growing PCIe-based Flash memory designs are the industries new sweetheart, the lion's share of today's data center storage remains in HDD designs where cost plays a major role.
-Most observers believe that the two technologies will continue to co-exist.
+With processors increasing in performance and capability, the storage subsystems were becoming a bottleneck due to the latency associated with spinning disk (HDD) storage media.
+When Non-volatile memory (FLASH) offered the promise of creating a persistent memory capability with much higher performance and lower latency the storage category of Solid State Drive (SSD) was born.
+Although rapidly growing PCIe-based Flash memory designs are the industries new sweetheart, the lion’s share of today’s data center storage remains in HDD designs where cost plays a major role.
+SSDs costs are rapidly going down and closing cost/GB gap between SSDs and HDDs but most observers believe that the two technologies will continue to co-exist for a while.

 The initial SSDs were meant to be integrated into the existing ecosystem, and thus the controllers were offered with standard storage interfaces, such as Fibre Channel, SATA & SAS.
-As with most cases when a new technology is integrated into an existing infrastructure, the interfaces that were designed for HDD parameters - with lower bandwidth and higher latency - were an imperfect fit for the new technology.
+The interfaces that were designed for HDD parameters – with lower bandwidth and higher latency – were an imperfect fit for the SSDs.
 This was especially true in the enterprise market, where the end user is willing to pay a premium for higher performance.

 Since PCIe was the most common interface in enterprise processors and storage subsystems, SSD controllers started to offer PCIe as the interface to the SSD devices.
 This reduced the latency and improved the performance of systems, since there was no need to bridge back and forth between intermediate technologies, and offered higher bandwidth based on PCIe signaling rates.